It’s like being so stressed that you’re calm, or so calm that you’re stressed.

 Anxiety is perpetually wondering “I don’t know what’s wrong with me.”

-It’s the usual state of feeling nervous before an interview or important event, but it’s also feeling that way when you have nothing to be nervous about.
+It’s the usual state of feeling nervous before an interview, important event or everyday outing, but it’s also feeling that way when you have nothing to be nervous about.
 When you’re just sitting at home and everything is technically fine, but you still feel uneasy and can’t figure out why, so you begin to obsessively try to dig something out of your mind.
 Anxiety is obsessive thinking and irrational thoughts.
 Something bad will come eventually.
 It’s constantly being pushed underwater by waves.
 Coming up for air gives you brief relief, but just as you find it, you’re pushed right under again.
 Sometimes the waves are small and you can swim through, but some are so powerful that you can’t do anything but wait them out, and have hope that they’ll pass.
 Anxiety is the cyclical feeling of a fight/flight response.
 Overthinking every sliver of life, with your mind trying to convince you that these negative thoughts are valid.
 It’s a constant battle between “me, myself and I.” There will be situations you’re in where the logical side of you, the non-anxiety self, wouldn’t think twice or be upset, but your anxiety monster within wins and leaves you in a constant state of panic.
 Meanwhile, deep down, you’re trying to convince yourself it’s nothing, clawing for a way out because you’re crippled by this demon…and you just end up exhausted over nothing.
 Anxiety is taking everything in life and turning it into a “worst case scenario” even if your rational brain knows everything is or will be just fine.
 It’s every problem, whether one you’re aware is real or one your mind convinces you of, coming to the forefront at once, causing a stampede on your soul.

 It’s the past and future rising out of you and hindering your ability to focus on your present.